-In recent years, Singapore's investments into Peru were mainly in the financial and
+In recent years, Singapore's investments into Peru were mainly in the financial and insurance services sectors.

 Tariff Elimination and Improved Market Access

 The PeSFTA reduces tariffs for more than 87% of Singapore originating products exported from Singapore to Peru.
 Singapore's exports have a competitive advantage entering the Peruvian market.